ailtiakova/flaskportfolio/README.md

-# Personal Static site using Flask
+# Personal static site using Flask

 First code using Flask, Frozen-Flask and Netlify.